Baltimore Robbery Lawyer

 Second, the penalties for a robbery conviction are always harsh.
 Md.
 Code, Criminal Law §3-402 states that it is illegal to commit a robbery or to attempt to do so.
 A conviction under this statute is a felony that carries a term of imprisonment not to exceed 15 years.

 Even worse are allegations that a defendant has committed a robbery with the use of a dangerous weapon.
 Md.
 Code, Criminal Law §3-403 increases the maximum penalty here to 20 years in prison.
 Additionally, if that dangerous weapon happens to be a firearm, a state law adds an additional prison sentence on top of any court’s punishment for a core robbery conviction.
-A Baltimore robbery lawyer could help clients to understand the state’s robbery laws and how they affect their case.
+A Baltimore robbery attorney could help clients to understand the state’s robbery laws and how they affect their case.

 Fighting to Protect Your Rights in Court

 Many allegations of robbery are very defensible.
-This means that a Baltimore robbery lawyer may develop many strategies designed to protect a client.
+This means that a Baltimore robbery attorney may develop many strategies designed to protect a client.
 One strategy may involve impeaching the credibility of an alleged victim.
 A key part of any prosecutor’s case is a positive identification of the defendant.

 If an alleged victim states that the robber was wearing a mask, supposedly committed the act at night, or that they were very frightened during the incident, this may limit their ability to properly identify their alleged attacker.